We’ve been RVing for 60+ years in everything from homemade campers to motorhomes. We’ve loved every moment of it!

-Trivia note: For 12 years, we lived in a 43-foot Newmar DutchStar full-time — inside a garage — and traveled in it part-time.
+Trivia note: Most recently, we lived in a 43-foot Newmar DutchStar full-time for 12 years — inside a garage — and traveled in it part-time.
 Today, we drive a Winnebago View full-time, and live in it part-time.

 Countless others ventured into full-time RVing long before we decided to give it a try.
 Many have written extensively about their experiences.
 Hats off for their guidance!
 We hope that our somewhat ‘hybrid’ RVing lifestyle will add to the conversation.